F2 (MA/FMA) – Chapter 12b – PART D – CBE MCQs – ACCA

 F2 (MA/FMA) Management Accounting

-Chapter: 12b - Methods of project appraisal
+Chapter: 12 - Capital expenditure budgeting, and Methods of project appraisal

 Syllabus Area: D - Budgeting